-To get started you must purchase 335 pieces of clothing at $5134.75 (after discount).
-The onboarding package includes 6 styles of clothing… but there is a big problem.
+To get started you must purchase 335 pieces of clothing (an onboarding package) at $5134.75 (after discount).
+The onboarding package includes 6 styles of clothing… but there's a big problem.
 You don’t get to pick the styles, prints, or sizes.

-As a result, it’s likely you will have inventory that doesn’t sell.
+As a result, it’s likely you'll have a legging inventory that doesn’t sell.
 Even large clothing stores with a lot of traffic get stuck with styles, prints and sizes they can’t sell.
 LuLaRoe does have return policy subject to shipping costs and restocking fees which I'll talk about below.

 Likewise, clothing is a balance of styles and sizes.
 How many times have you been to a store and they don’t have your size?
 All those mediums end up on a clearance rack while dozens of sales are lost due to inaccurate inventory.